bookofproofs/bookofproofs.github.io/_sources/history/16th-century/la-faille.md

 * De la Faille wrote Theses mechanicae in 1625.
 * La Faille ended his work with four corollaries which revealed his ultimate goal: an examination of the quadrature of the circle.
 * One of de la Faille's close personal and scientific friends was van Langren.
-* At the request of his family, the Belgian painter Anthony Van Dyck painted de la Faille's portrait.
 * In this famous portrait, de la Faille is in religious habit and is represented with his mathematical instruments such as a compass, a square and a globe.

 Born 1 March 1597, Antwerp, Dutch Republic (now Belgium).
 Died 4 November 1652, Barcelona, Spain.